LLNL/Silo/docs/objects.md

   Of these, the face that enumerates the next lowest node number as we traverse the nodes using the right hand rule, is placed first in the ordering.
   Then, the face that has the next lowest node number and so on.

-  An example using arbitrary polyhedrons for some zones is illustrated in Figure 0-3 on page `106`.
+  An example using arbitrary polyhedrons for some zones is illustrated, below.
   The nodes of a `DB_ZONETYPE_POLYHEDRON` are specified in the following fashion: First specify the number of faces in the polyhedron.
   Then, for each face, specify the number of nodes in the face followed by the nodes that make up the face.
   The nodes should be ordered such that they are numbered in a counter-clockwise fashion when viewed from the outside (e.g. right-hand rules yields an outward facing normal).